rolandgg/nimIBApi/README.md

 If you use this in a trading application, bear in mind that the client is single-threaded and constantly needs to keep spinning in order to process incoming messages in a timely manner.
 Thus, always use `sleepAsync` to avoid blocking the event loop.

+## Requests

+Essentially, there are three types of requests: requests that return value types, requests that return reference types and requests that do not return anything.
+Requests that return value types do not affect the state of the client, once the request is completed, the data is returned, nothing is cached in the client object.
+Reference type requests return handles to objects that are continuously updated.
+Currently, these are either `OrderTracker` or `Ticker`.
+The `Ticker` type is used to stream market data, the `OrderTracker` allows to track the order execution process.
+The client retains an internal reference to these objects in order to update them with incoming data.
+Requests that return nothing usually imply changing some configuration (like switching from realtime to delayed market data).

+## Error Handling

+The IB API frequently sends error messages, many of which are actually just for information and not a real error.
+They are therefore handled in a way not to interrupt the client's operation.
+Requests that return value types will throw an `IBError` if the API sends an error message that is attributed to this request.
+Requests that return reference types do not throw (at least not an error related to the API).
+Instead the error will be stored in the returned object, which can then be checked for errors.
+General information messages or unspecific errors are swallowed.

 ## Examples

 Connecting a client to the Gateway will immediately subscribe to account updates.
 The client will automatically keep the account state up-to-date, no API requests are needed.
 The account data can be accessed once the connection process is completed.
 In the example below, we define a contract for Apple stock on US exchanges and query contract details for it.